-

 What have been the key areas of negotiation between borrowers and lenders in the last two years?

-Recent changes in the interest rate environment has led to hedging requirements being a key area of focus for borrowers and lenders.
+Recent changes in the interest rate environment have led to hedging requirements being a key area of focus for borrowers and lenders.
 With many deals coming under pressure from an interest cover perspective, this is leading to negotiations over increased amortisation or debt pay down.

 Financial covenants (and cures to any covenant breaches) are invariably a key area of negotiation, along with assignment and transfer provisions (and, in particular, the scope of white / black lists).